FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 knowledge, such as "gnosis," which signifies knowledge or insight, particularly in a spiritual context._

-// Problem of the world; censorship of information.

 The world faces a serious problem of misinformation and too much information without distillation.
 Traditional web2.0 platforms actively suppress inconvenient information at the expense of true progress; for we need first to